laouji/RoboND-Rover-Project/writeup.md

 ![preview of process image() analysis][image1]

+Find the video using my test data in `./output/test_mapping_sample.mp4`

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.